• A septic system’s components include a septic tank and a drain field, working together to treat and dispose of household wastewater effectively.

 • To avoid costly repairs, maintain your septic system with regular inspections, water conservation practices, and proper waste disposal methods.

 A septic system is an essential component of many homes, particularly in rural areas without access to centralized sewer systems.
+About one-third of Americans rely on a septic system to treat household waste, a common choice in rural areas where homes are spread too far apart to make centralized sewer systems practical.
 Understanding how a septic tank system works can help homeowners maintain their systems effectively and avoid costly repairs and environmental hazards.
 Let’s look at the septic system’s main components, how it functions, and the critical role that bacteria play in breaking down waste.

 Septic System Components and Functions